matter-labs/zksync-web-era-docs/docs/dev/guide/custom-aa-tutorial.md

 })).wait();
 ```

-Now, let's as an example try to deploy a new multisig, but the initiator of the transaction will be our account deployed in the previous part:
+Now, as an example, let's try to deploy a new multisig, but the initiator of the transaction will be our deployed account from the previous part:

 ```ts
 let aaTx = await aaFactory.populateTransaction.deployAccount(